 Accessibility and the law

-Accessibility requirements for public sector websites are now part of UK law, and all mobile apps will be required to meet the same standards by the 23rd of June 2021.
+Accessibility requirements for public sector websites are now part of UK law, and all mobile apps are required to meet the same standards.

 The accessible mindset

 It’s important that all conversations and activities around design and digital services have accessibility at their core.